-To aid in the prioritization of replacement projects, ADF&G identified and assessed road-stream crossing sites for fish passage throughout the MSB between 2009 and 2011 (O'Doherty & Eisenman, 2022; AKSSF project #45878).
+To aid in the prioritization of replacement projects, ADF&G identified and assessed road-stream crossing sites for fish passage throughout the MSB between 2009 and 2011 through AKSSF project 45878, Mat-Su Basin Fish Passage Inventory.
 This effort resulted in identifying approximately 52% of assessed culverts as likely barriers to juvenile fish passage, and a further 18% as partial barriers.
-Those culverts impeded access to an estimated 1,019 km of upstream habitat, including 344 km catalogued as anadromous waters, and to an estimated 2,671 ha of lakes.
+Those culverts impeded access to an estimated 1,019 km of upstream habitat, including 344 km catalogued as anadromous waters and to an estimated 2,671 ha of lakes.
 Both culverts included in this project significantly impede the movement of juvenile salmon.

-Since 2004, more than 115 barriers in the MSB have been replaced with fish friendly structures by partners including the MSB, ADF&G, USFWS, and various non-profits and private landowners, many funded with funding assistance from AKSSF.
+Since 2004, more than 147 barriers in the MSB have been replaced with fish friendly structures by partners including the MSB, ADF&G, USFWS, and various non-profits and private landowners, many funded with assistance from AKSSF.
 This work has restored access to 172 km of instream habitat and over 2,400 hectares of lake habitat as of January 2023.
 This project is a continuation of that work, replacing two culverts on crossings that currently pose a barrier to Pacific salmon due to high outfall perch and undersized velocity.
 Each crossing is also a hazard for public safety due to their limited flood capacity, risk of failure, and lack of redundancy to access residents in an emergency.